SalehTZ/my-website/content/posts/bandit/bandit_8_9/index.en.md

 ---
-title: "Bandit Level 9: The Pattern Spotter (`grep` with a Twist)"
+title: "Bandit Level 8 to 9: Finding the Unique Line"
-subtitle: "Finding the password hiding behind the 'equals' sign: Because details matter!"
+subtitle: "Harnessing the power of 'sort', 'uniq', and 'grep' to isolate the one-of-a-kind password."
 date: 2025-05-27T09:01:30+03:30
-lastmod: 2025-05-27T09:01:30+03:30
+lastmod: 2025-10-15T13:30:55+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "Bandit Level 9 challenges you to find a password that's marked by a unique pattern.
-Learn to use `grep` with specific string matching to pinpoint exactly what you're looking for, even in a noisy file."
+description: "Solve Bandit Level 8 to 9 by creating a powerful command-line pipeline.
+Learn to use 'sort', 'uniq -c', and 'grep' to find the only line that appears just once in a large dataset."
 license: ""
 images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "sort", "uniq", "grep", "pipeline"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""